 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, people sometimes make common mistakes that can cause injuries or delay the results they hope to achieve.
+However, it’s easy to make common mistakes that can cause injuries or delay the results you hope to achieve.
 Exercise physiologist Christopher Travers, MS, breaks down common mishaps to avoid while you’re lifting weights.

 Using improper form and technique during resistance training won’t yield any beneficial results — and may even lead to an injury.

-If you’re more experienced, it doesn’t hurt to schedule a session with a fitness specialist so he or she can double-check your form and identify any adjustments you may need to make.
+“Even if you’re more experienced, it doesn’t hurt to schedule a session with a fitness specialist so they can double-check your form and identify any adjustments you may need to make,” says Travers.